juniorsundarCasual/TGT/vault/volume-5.chapter-319.md

 "Don't apologise to me, it is your health that you are ruining with your carelessness," Sect Leader Larks chided.
 "If anyone deserves an apology it is you alone."

 He reached forward, causing Shuri to flinch.
 "Woah!
-Relax."

-A gentle hand touched her head and ruffled her hair, "Good job on the Lowe's acquisition.
-I heard about what you did from Markus"
+Relax.
+I'm not going to hurt you."

+"Okay," Shuri responded curtly before retreating a few steps.
+Her gaze was affixed on the man in her room, who shuffled backwards uncomfortably.

+"So," Sect Leader Larks said, cutting through the awkward silence.
+His fingers drummed Shuri's work table with a stiff rhythym, accentuating the discomfort he was feeling.
+"I just realised that I never really got the opportunity to have a conversation with you.
+Since we're here, might as well, right?"

+"If that is what the Sect Leader wishes," Shuri affirmed with a respectful bow.

+"Its not like that..." he said hurriedly while frantically shaking his hands.